mhertel278/Data_Bootcamp_Capstone_Project/technologies.md

 - Matplotlib

 ## Data Cleaning and Analysis
+### Data Cleaning
-*Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.*
+Python pandas, scikit-learn, and TensorFlow will be used to clean and perform an exploratory data analysis.
+In addition, we will also use matplotlib.plot for visualizations while cleaning and exploring the data.

+Once the dependencies are imported, the Metro_Interstate_Traffic_Volume.csv **(rename)** will be imported and read using the pandas.read_csv() into the DataFrame as Traffic_analysis_df.
+The 2014-2020_AllUserData_4Website.xlsx **(rename)** will also be imported and read into the DataFrame as bike_df.
+However, an additional pandas library, ExcelWriter and ExcelFile, is required to read the excel file.

+Next, we will drop any non-benefical ID columns from both DataFrames.

+- Two ID columns will be dropped from Traffic_analysis.df
+    1. weather_main
+    2. weather_description
+- Eight ID columns will be dropped from bike_df.
+    1. site
+    2. agency
+    3. lat
+    4. long
+    5. city
+    6. mndot_district
+    7. doy
+    8. imputed

+Then in our Traffic_analysis_df, we will import Datetime from pandas to split and convert data_time into two separate columns, date and time_of_day.
+Further utilizing the variety of pandas libraries, we till import Calendar to determine and add day of the week.
+This will provide an additional variable when creating our dashboard.

+Traffic_analysis_df will need further cleaning on 'temp' ID column.
+Our data originally stored the temperature vairables in Kelvin, which explains the high temperatures.
+Our team will convert 'temp' from Kelvin to Fahrenheit for better understanding amongst our audience.

+### Database Schema
+To have a graphical representation of our datasets, we will create an entity-relationship diagram (ERD) in pgAdmin.
+ERD enables us to design and visualize our database tables.
+This will also ensure we clearly label data columns.

 ## Database Storage
-*Mongo is the database we intend to use, and we will integrate Flask to display the data.*
+~~PostgreSQL's pgAdmin will be the database we intend to use, and we will integrate Tableau to display the data.~~

+pgAdmin is an open source database which provides a powerful graphical interface that can be used to create, maintain, and use our datadase objects.
+Our team felt pgAdmin was the best fit for our project in both data storage and creating a entity-relationship diagram (ERD).
+The ERD will provide a graphical representation of our database tables, columns, and their inter-relationships (Primary and Foreign Keys).

 ## Machine Learning
-*SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.*
+Since our target is bike volume, our machine learning model will predict a continuous value.
+A Deep Learning model with neural networks will be used since we are using regression data.
+Scikit-learn is the ML library our team determined is the best fit for our analysis project.
+Scikit-learn aids us in creating our deep learning model by featuring algorithums, such as support vector machine (SVM), and supporting matplotlib.

+Fitting the model to train data and test the model will be setup in TensorFlow.

 ## Dashboard
-*In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.*
+Our team felt Tableau would be an effective tool for developing a dashboard into our project.
+In addition to using a Tableua template, we will also integrate D3.js for a fully functioning and interactive dashboard.